 Advantages of consumption of Whey Protein

 Whey protein is also rich in branched-chain leucine amino acid, which is the fastest growth-promoting and anabolic protein.
-It is one of the most famous supplemental proteins implemented for muscle growth and the muscle loss prevention that accelerates with age.
+It is one of the most famous supplemental proteins implemented for muscle growth and muscle loss prevention that accelerates with age.

 The primary difference between Whey Protein and whey isolate